nlclark216/Anisongs-Capstone/documentation/MVP/features/features.md

 ### **3. Songs List**

-- View a list of all songs in database.
+- View a list of all uploaded songs.
 - View individual song page
 - Upload songs, ensure uploaded songs are correct file size.
-- Edit uploaded song title and genres
+- Edit uploaded song title and file
 - Delete uploaded songs.
-- See uploaded songs at the top of the song list (when logged in) - toggle this feature.
-- Filter songs by artist, genre, year.
-- Search for songs by vibe/preference.
-- Ban song, with option to include artist.
-- Request that song be played less or more.

 ---

 ### **4. Playlists**
-- View a list of created playlistss.
+- View a list of created playlists.
-- Assign custom or preloaded vibe to playlist.
 - Add and remove songs from playlist
-- Update playlist title and vibe preference(s).
+- Update playlist title.
+- Delete playlist
 - See a list of playlists on the **Profile Page**.

 ---

-### **5. Tags (preferences)**
+### **5. Lyrics**
-- View selected tags on profile.
+- View selected lyrics on song page.
-- Create new tags for event filters (location, date, category, online/offline).
+- Show or hide lyrics while playing song.
-- Delete selected tags.
+- Delete lyrics.
-- Allow user to play only explicit versions of songs, or only non-explicit if desired
+- Edit lyrics.

 ---